hanniganalderson/aidmatch/context.md

 - Direct application submission through the platform
 - Expanded AI capabilities for college admissions assistance
 - Partnerships with scholarship providers for exclusive opportunities

+Make it fun, not boring.
+Use gamification, instant feedback, and visuals so it doesn’t feel like homework.